iabs-neuro/bearmind/README.md

 Install dependencies: `pip install  moviepy PySide6 wgpu glfw fastplotlib jupyter_rfb sidecar sortedcontainers cmasher opencv-python ssqueezepy`
 </br>

 Then, you need to clone this repo to your PC.
-You may do it by downloading .zip file (see the button above) and unpacking it, OR you may use your git client and type "git clone https://github.com/iabs-neuro/bearmind" in a command prompt.
+You may do it by downloading .zip file (see the button above) and unpacking it, OR you may use your git client and type `git clone -b public https://github.com/iabs-neuro/bearmind` in a command prompt.

 ### Alternative caiman env installation
 If you have some trouble with mamba, you can try libmamba, which is a more conda-friendly solver, more information can be seen here:</br>